 Shredded Latex Pillow Positives:

 - It’s malleable!
-Unlike a molded latex pillow, you can squish this thing fit into the space between your head and neck so that you’ve got proper support.
+Unlike a solid single-piece latex pillow, you can squish this thing fit into the space between your head and neck so that you’ve got proper support.

 - It’s a great alternative to products that inhumanely treat animals (down), or utilize potentially hazardous chemicals (memory foam). *Note: beware that many latex pillows contain a blend of latex and polyurethane foam.
 I recommend you look for shredded latex that is labeled “100% natural latex.”